-Then I’ll start adding the greens.
-Here I’ve started building my platter using sturdy, dark green lacinato kale.
+Then you’ll start adding the greens.
+Here the first layer on the platter is sturdy, dark green lacinato kale.

-Or depending on the kind of green I’m starting with, I might want to place them first and then place the turkey on the platter.
+Or depending on the kind of green you’re starting with, you might want to place them first and then place the turkey on the platter.

-One the greenery is basically in place, I start adding the different elements starting with larger items and ending with the smaller ones.
-Secret #7: I want to place them at different and sort of random intervals so it doesn’t look too ordered.
-I don’t really care about having an apple at both the top, bottom and sides.
-But I might choose a fruit of similar size instead that helps keep it in balance.
+Once the greenery is basically in place, you can start adding the different elements starting with larger items and ending with the smaller ones.
+Secret #7: Place them at different and sort of random intervals so it doesn’t look too ordered.

 Secret #9: Use some whole and some cut items.
 Pomegranates are beautiful when they are whole, but cut them open and they are absolutely stunning.
 Use a nice mix.